-Since my teenager years, I was fascinated with salads.
-Whether it was salads via fast food chain restaurants or sit down establishments, I loved the combinations of fresh leafy greens, bright carrots and accompanied proteins and miscellaneous vegetables.
+Since my teenage years, I was fascinated with salads.
+Whether it was salads via fast-food chain restaurants or sit down establishments, I loved the combinations of fresh leafy greens, bright carrots, and accompanied proteins and miscellaneous vegetables.

 But, I get it—the prospective is within the eye of the salad eater.

 Salads are in NEED of personality...